 This page provides more personalised learning for our children with Special Educational Needs and Disabilities (SEND) whilst they are self-isolating.
 Any parents are welcome to use the resources on this page but they are provided to support parents whose children have an Education Health Care Plan (EHCP) or an Individual Education Plan (IEP).

 Please click on the pages on the right-hand side to access resources for different aspects of SEND.
 Below is also a useful link of activities that could be used to help further:

-If parents need any support regarding SEND and Distance Learning, or have any questions that they need to ask, please get in touch with one of our school's SENDCOs using the school phone number or the following email address:
+If parents need any support regarding SEND and Remote Learning, or have any questions that they need to ask, please get in touch with one of our school's SENDCOs using the school phone number or the following email address: